 Death in all its colours.

 I arrive at Ijeoma’s house.
 Or rather, where it used to be.
-Tall weeds grow over the torn down remains of what used to be her home and goats graze amongst the wood and stone, unaffected by the chaos of the hysterical villagers.
-Out of spite, I direct one of the dead to the goat herd.
+Tall weeds grow over the torn down remains of what used to be her home and goats graze amongst the wood and stone, strangely unaffected by the chaos of the hysterical villagers.
+Spitefully, I direct one of the dead to the goat herd.
 It streaks by, quickly passing a hand through each goat.

 They don’t graze anymore.